WQKL: Programming

 WQKL and Borders Books (headquartered in Ann Arbor) hosted free live music performances/CD signings and broadcast these performances live on the air.
 Artists like Barenaked Ladies, Indigo Girls and Suzanne Vega were featured at events at Borders original store on Liberty Street in the heart of downtown Ann Arbor.
 These events ended when Borders closed in 2011.
 In addition, the station's Christmas-season "Rockin' for the Hungry" food drive (a holdover from the station's days as Kool 107), which benefits Food Gatherers of Washtenaw County, is generally quite successful.
+From 2013 to the present, WQKL broadcasts live tapings for Acoustic Cafe at Leon Speakers with Rob Reinhart hosting and station listeners invited to watch, these tapings air on a future edition of Acoustic Cafe, which is produced in Ann Arbor..

 While the station's ratings overall (ages 12+) are fairly average, WQKL has done very well in its target demographic of adults aged 25–54; in spring 2009, both major survey companies ranked the station #1 in this demo, ahead of its country-music powerhouse sister station WWWW-FM and of Detroit's WJR, which usually is Ann Arbor's top-ranked commercial station overall.
+Both stations, along with WDVD, also in Detroit, are sister stations.
+During the University of Michigan's Homecoming Weekend in 2023, WQKL launched its Made In Michigan initiative, playing local and Michigan artists throughout the week instead of just Sunday evenings.
+This includes artists like The War and Treaty, Laith Al-Saadi, The Accidentals, Vulfpeck, Tally Hall, Joshua Davis and May Erlewine.

+WQKL partners with Bank Of Ann Arbor to present Sonic Lunch, a weekly free, live concert series almost every Thursday between Memorial Day and Labor Day at Liberty Plaza in downtown Ann Arbor.
+2025 is the 18th season for Sonic Lunch.

 Martin Bandyke was let go from WQKL in February 2009 due to budget cuts, but, in a surprising move given the current radio climate, was rehired a few weeks later due to an outcry from listeners (who even started a protest group on the social networking website Facebook) and advertisers.
-Bandyke returned to WQKL on March 2, 2009, and has remained in the morning slot ever since.
-(1) In addition, he hosts a Sunday program called "Fine Tuning" which features a wider, more eclectic mix of music than the station normally programs, reminiscent of Bandyke's show at WDET.
+Bandyke returned to WQKL on March 2, 2009, and remained in the morning slot until his semi-retirement in December 2022.
+(1) Bandyke still contributes to the station and continues to host his Sunday program called "Fine Tuning" which features a wider, more eclectic mix of music than the station normally programs, reminiscent of Bandyke's show at WDET.
+WQKL welcomed Detroit radio vet Scott Vertical as the new Morning host at the start of 2023.

-As of 2021, the weekday on-air lineup at WQKL consists of: Martin Bandyke 6-10 a.m., Kelly Brown 10 a.m.-3 p.m., Chris Ammel 3-7 p.m., and Mark Copeland 7 p.m.-12 midnight.
+As of May 2024, the weekday on-air lineup at WQKL consists of: Scott Vertical 6-10 a.m., Kelly Brown 10 a.m.-3 p.m., Mark Copeland 3-7 p.m., along with Derek Allen and Cojo taking turns from 7-10 p.m.